Workflow examples

 • The file, folder structure, and first task list are created the same way every time.

-• Initial reminders and document requests go out automatically so staff are not rebuilding the same admin steps all day.
+• Initial reminders and document requests are easier to prepare so staff are not rebuilding the same admin steps all day.

 Common systems already in the mix